Welcome to drinkopaedia

 This online search tool is designed to allow you to learn more about non-alcoholic beverages and their ingredients.
 It is constantly evolving and being updated in order to carry the very latest information.ABCDEFGHIJKLMNOPQRSTUVWXYZ#

-Aspartame is a low-calorie, intensive sweetener which is approximately 200 times sweeter than sucrose (table sugar).
+Aspartame is a low-calorie, intense sweetener which is approximately 200 times sweeter than sucrose (table sugar).
 It is used in a variety of food and beverages including drinks, desserts, sweets, chewing gum, yogurt, energy-reduced and weight control products and as a tabletop sweetener.
 Aspartame is an effective and safe tool for consumers to manage their individual calorie intake in their overall diet, in function of their own individual lifestyle.

 Aspartame has been widely used for over a quarter of a century.
 It is approved for use by the general population in 130 countries around the world and is currently contained in more than 6,000 food and drink products.

 Aspartame is one of the most thoroughly studied food ingredients ever with over 200 studies confirming its safety.
-Since its introduction, a number of human clinical data have been accumulated, including post-marketing surveillance, consumption studies, tolerance studies at nearly two times the Acceptable Daily Intake (ADI) and clinical studies on specific populations like diabetics.
+Since its introduction, a number of human clinical data have been accumulated, including post-marketing surveillance, consumption studies, tolerance studies at nearly twice the Acceptable Daily Intake (ADI) and clinical studies on specific populations like diabetics.

 Soft drinks and Aspartame: